Buon Appetito: Our Essential Guide to the Best Italian Restaurants in Melbourne in 2025

 Rina’s

-A rustic, candlelit trattoria with serious charm, Rina’s is one of Melbourne’s must-visit Italian dining spots.
+Rina’s is one of Melbourne’s must-visit Italian dining spots, a rustic, candlelit trattoria with serious charm.
 Known for its ever-changing set menu, the kitchen creates beautifully simple dishes using seasonal produce sourced from small farms and local markets.
-Expect offerings like prosciutto and melon or spaghetti cacio e pepe one night, and perhaps a primavera tart followed by fennel and black pepper crusted pork chop the next.
+You might enjoy prosciutto, melon, and spaghetti cacio e pepe one night, a primavera tart with fennel and black pepper crusted pork chop the next.
 It’s warm, intimate, and yes — they take their ice buckets very seriously.

 857 High Street, Armadale